 Yume Hoshijima

-I was born in Japan and grew up in San Diego, where I benefited from excellent public schools with dedicated educators.
-I majored in Environmental Studies at Yale (BK '15), then stayed there to study climate change and environmental law (JD/MEM '19).
-During graduate school, I devoted time to clinic and community service work; helped teach undergraduates about sustainability; summered at EDF, NRDC, and Earthjustice; served on and wrote a Note for the Yale Law Journal; and learned about foreign policy issues as an inaugural John Kerry Fellow.
+I majored in Environmental Studies at Yale (BA 2015), then stayed there to study climate change and environmental law (JD/MEM 2019).
+During graduate school, I devoted time to clinical and community service work; helped teach undergraduates about sustainability; summered at EDF, NRDC, and Earthjustice; served as an Articles and Essays Editor and wrote a Note for the Yale Law Journal; and was an inaugural fellow in a public policy program run by former U.S. Secretary of State John F. Kerry.

 Then, I clerked for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California and the Honorable Scott M. Matheson, Jr. of the U.S. Court of Appeals for the Tenth Circuit.